 Clinical Status of PDX NSG Mice With Lymphoproliferative Disorders

 The clinical characteristics, transplant information, and EBV status of NSG mice in which a lymphoproliferative disorder was diagnosed are presented in Table 3.
 Seven of the 11 mice had concurrent bacterial growth, but histopathologic pathologic changes consistent with a bacterial infection were not apparent.
-Additionally 10 of the 11 mice had elevated leukocyte counts when compared with in-house (0.9 × 103/µL to 2.96 × 103/µL) and published reference intervals for this mouse strain.42
+Additionally, 10 of the 11 mice had elevated leukocyte counts when compared with in-house (0.9 × 103/µL to 2.96 × 103/µL) and published reference intervals for this mouse strain.42

 Distribution and Characterization of Human Lymphoid and Plasmacytic Multisystemic Proliferations

 Table 4 shows the anatomic distributions of the lymphoproliferations in the 11 mice.
 The lymphoid cells in these mice expressed NUMA1H, CD45H, CD43H, and varying combinations and concentrations of CD3, CD4H, and CD8H.
 Also, these cells lacked expression of CD45M, indicating that they were of human origin and had originated from the xenografts transplanted from pediatric donors.
 The human lymphocytes in the cutaneous and mucocutaneous locations predominately expressed CD3 and CD4H with strong intensity; far fewer cells expressed CD8H or CD79aH.
-The lungs of all 11 mice had scant to marked perivascular and peribronchiolar lymphoid infiltrate, with patchy involvement of the interstitial septa in 3 mice.
+The lungs of all 11 mice had scant to marked perivascular and peribronchiolar lymphoid infiltrates, with patchy involvement of the interstitial septa in 3 mice.
 In the lungs of 8 mice, the pulmonary infiltrates consisted of lymphocytes and plasma cells, with the plasma cells being abundant.
-Other tissues (the thyroid gland, salivary glands, Harderian gland, Zymbal’s gland, pancreas, liver, skeletal muscle, and nervous system, including the brain, nerves, and ganglia) had varying concentrations of human lymphocytic infiltrates with immunophenotypes comparable to those found in cutaneous and mucocutaneous tissues with morphologic patterns consistent with GvHD.
+Other tissues (the thyroid gland, salivary glands, Harderian gland, Zymbal’s gland, pancreas, liver, skeletal muscle, and nervous system including brain, nerves, and ganglia) had varying concentrations of human lymphocytic infiltrates with immunophenotypes comparable to those found in cutaneous and mucocutaneous tissues and morphologic patterns consistent with GvHD.
 Two of the 11 mice had segmental human lymphoid infiltrates within the duodenal lamina propria without tissue destruction.
 There was no evidence of infiltrates or lesions within the large intestines of any of the 11 mice.

 Unlike the squamous and mucocutaneous tissues, the infiltrates in the lungs of 6 of the 11 mice consisted of a mixture of T cells and an abundance of plasma cells.
 The pulmonary T-cell population was diffusely CD3+, with a CD4H to CD8H ratio of 2 or 3 to 1 as determined by visual estimation.
 The plasma cells were strongly positive for CD79aH and/or IRF4.
 The lung infiltrates of the other 5 mice were predominantly CD4H+ T-cell lymphocytes.
 Cellular infiltrates of human T-cell lymphocytes were observed in 1 or more neural tissues in 6 of the 11 NSG mice.
 CD3+ and CD4H+ T cells were identified in meninges, midbrain parenchyma, and cranial and peripheral nerves and ganglia.
 Unexpectedly, we observed mild to moderate perimysial lymphocytic infiltrates in various skeletal muscles.
 These lymphocytes expressed NUMA1H, CD3, and CD4H and/or CD8H, consistent with their being of human origin.